Electronics: History and development

 In April 1955, the IBM 608 was the first IBM product to use transistor circuits without any vacuum tubes and is believed to be the first all-transistorized calculator to be manufactured for the commercial market.
 The 608 contained more than 3,000 germanium transistors.
 Thomas J. Watson Jr. ordered all future IBM products to use transistors in their design.
-From that time on transistors were almost exclusively used for computer logic and peripherals.
+From that time on transistors were almost exclusively used for computer logic circuits and peripheral devices.
 However, early junction transistors were relatively bulky devices that were difficult to manufacture on a mass-production basis, which limited them to a number of specialised applications.

-The MOSFET (MOS transistor) was invented by Mohamed Atalla and Dawon Kahng at Bell Labs in 1959.
-The MOSFET was the first truly compact transistor that could be miniaturised and mass-produced for a wide range of uses.
+The MOSFET was invented at Bell Labs between 1955 and 1960.
+It was the first truly compact transistor that could be miniaturised and mass-produced for a wide range of uses.
+The MOSFET became the most widely used device in VLSI, enabling compact, low power circuits.
 Its advantages include high scalability, affordability, low power consumption, and high density.
+The MOSFET's scalability and cost made it dominant in modern electronics.
 It revolutionized the electronics industry, becoming the most widely used electronic device in the world.
 The MOSFET is the basic element in most modern electronic equipment.

 As the complexity of circuits grew, problems arose.
 One problem was the size of the circuit.
 A complex circuit like a computer was dependent on speed.
 If the components were large, the wires interconnecting them must be long.
 The electric signals took time to go through the circuit, thus slowing the computer.
 The invention of the integrated circuit by Jack Kilby and Robert Noyce solved this problem by making all the components and the chip out of the same block (monolith) of semiconductor material.
 The circuits could be made smaller, and the manufacturing process could be automated.
 This led to the idea of integrating all components on a single-crystal silicon wafer, which led to small-scale integration (SSI) in the early 1960s, and then medium-scale integration (MSI) in the late 1960s, followed by VLSI.
 In 2008, billion-transistor processors became commercially available.
+Integrated circuits put many components on one chip, shortening interconnects and increase speed.